ypang6/pswpswpsw.github.io/_posts/2018-09-28-note-coefficient.md

 ## Introduction

-Coefficient of determinant arose from the observation in **linear regression** that
+Coefficient of determination arose from the observation in **linear regression** that

 $$
 \begin{equation}